Human Trafficking

 • The individual entities are: recruiting agents, smugglers, accomplices from various spheres of activity, etc.

-• The legal entities are: hotels, models’ agencies, travel agencies, transport companies, video production and distribution companies of DVDs, publishers, sex-shops, companies that offer striptease shows, massage parlour, karaoke bars, etc.
+• The legal entities are: hotels, models’ agencies, travel agencies, transport companies, video production and distribution companies of DVDs, publishers, sex shops, companies that offer striptease shows, massage parlours, karaoke bars, etc.

 Who are the traffickers?